 Riding in the jungle, despite the narrow winding road, often felt safer than in the city.
 We were often alone on the road, jungle on one side, a grand view of mountain valleys on the other, clouds floating close above our heads.
 It drizzled only once, for a few minutes, and didn’t put a damper on our day.

 One hour after leaving Hue, we arrived in the little town of Aliou, where our ride on the Ho Chi Minh trail would begin.
 We grabbed lunch at a local roadside eatery having a feast of local food with our guides paying the host the “Vietnamese” price instead of the “tourist” price.
 The lunch for four of us was only $15.
-Today, Aliou is a small, sleepy town, consisting of several intersecting streets; yet, it is just a stone’s throw away from the infamous Hamburger Hill where one of the infamous battles of the Vietnam War was fought.
+Today, Aliou is a small, sleepy town, consisting of several intersecting streets; yet, it is just a stone’s throw away from Hamburger Hill, where one of the infamous battles of the Vietnam War was fought.
 For ten days in May of 1969, the U.S. fought heavily to take this hill losing more than 70 of its soldiers and killing hundreds of the Vietnamese guerillas in the process.
-And all of that so they could abandon it one week after capturing, once again demonstrating the meaninglessness of the war.
+And all of that so they could abandon it one week after capturing it, once again demonstrating the meaninglessness of the war.

-As we continued on Ho Chi Minh trail, we made frequent stops to take in the scenery and views and to visit indigenous villages.
-In every indigenous village we stopped by, we were immediately surrounding by chattering children.
+As we continued on the Ho Chi Minh trail, we made frequent stops to take in the scenery and views and to visit indigenous villages.
+In every indigenous village we stopped by, we were immediately surrounded by chattering children.
 Our guides had bags of candy just for this occasion and handed one to me.
 Apparently, I was too slow in retrieving candy out of the bag and the crowd of five-year-olds immediately got unruly, shoving, screaming, and jumping up to rip the bag out of my hands.
 Handing out one candy at the time was clearly not working and I ended up shoving fistfuls of candy into the toddler mob to calm them down.
 “Me!
 Me!
 Me!” the children screamed, clearly the only English word they knew.
-After the bag was empty, they dispersed into every direction, comparing the size of their loot and occasionally sharing with smaller children.
+After the bag was empty, they dispersed in every direction, comparing the size of their loot and occasionally sharing with smaller children.

 Julia lamented not having brought pens or pencils for the kids, but the guides assured us that each indigenous village had a school built by the government and each student had free school supplies.
 The cost of rice was also kept artificially low by the government for this population and “candy from the city” was what these kids got truly excited about.
 This was quite a bit different from rural children we saw in India, who didn’t seem to have any social structures in place to support them.

 As the sun was setting beyond the mountains and the road was getting darker, we rode into a small town Prao and pulled up to a small guesthouse.
-A tiny dog, stretched out on a rug outside the door, didn’t even flinch as my motorbike stopped less than an inch from his head.
+A tiny dog stretched out on a rug outside the door didn’t even flinch as my motorbike stopped less than an inch from his head.
 He refused to move from his spot, even as we climbed off bikes and unwrapped our luggage, forcing us to step over his lazy little body several times.
 Once we were inside and sat down to enjoy our dinner, he finally walked over in a mildly annoyed manner, as if we were inconveniencing him, to demand his cut of our fish, meat, and rice.
 He quickly assessed the most vulnerable of our bunch, sat down by Julia, stared up at her with big puppy eyes, and scratched her leg with his paw.
 Julia proceeded to feed him all the scraps on her plate and he walked back to his rug without even letting us pet him.

 After dinner, we settled into our room, surprised at how exhausted we were after a day of just riding on the back of motorbikes.
 Suddenly, my eyes were drawn to the ceiling above the wardrobe.

-“Julia.”
-I said slowly.
+“Julia,” I said slowly.
 “Don’t freak out… but…” and I pointed at the largest spider I have ever seen, sitting by the corner on the wall.

 “Well, I saw it run out from behind the wardrobe when you opened it, so it’s most likely real…”